 Frequently asked questions

 Which neighborhoods are closest to the proposed quarry?
-Hamlet West and Hamlet East are the closest at 0.2 miles from the site boundary, followed by Manor Woods, Liberty Mills Apartments, and Forest Ridge Estates at 0.3 miles.
-All five sit closer to the proposed quarry than many residents are to their nearest grocery store.
+Hamlet East, Hamlet West, Liberty Mills Apartments, and Manor Woods directly border the proposed site boundary, all within 0.2–0.3 miles.
+These neighborhoods sit closer to the proposed quarry than many residents are to their nearest grocery store.

-How many of the 31 neighborhoods are within 1 mile of the site?
-23 of the 31 mapped neighborhoods are within 1 mile of the site boundary.
-The Plantation of Aboite, the furthest, is 1.6 miles away.
+How many of the 88 mapped neighborhoods are within 1 mile of the site?
+24 of the 88 mapped neighborhoods are within 1 mile of the site boundary.
+The furthest mapped neighborhood is Covington Homestead Condominiums at 2.92 miles.
 Every neighborhood listed here would be affected by the proposed 80–100 year industrial operations.

 How were these distances calculated?
 Distances are measured from the nearest point on the confirmed site boundary polygon to each neighborhood’s representative coordinate — not from the center of the site.
 This is the most conservative (shortest) possible distance and represents the closest point of exposure for residents.
 View the methodology →